 Running Audio Gear

 Audio has come a long way since I began running.
 I used a portable CD player on my first 10-mile run.
-Now there are entire music libraries and audiobooks, podcasts, satellite radio, and much more at our disposal.
-The question is what kind of headphones or earbuds are best for your training runs?
+Now, there are entire music libraries, audiobooks, podcasts, satellite radio, and much more at our disposal.
+The question is, what kind of headphones or earbuds are best for your training runs?

-Things to look for in headphones and earbuds:
+Here are some things to look for in running headphones and earbuds:

-Bluetooth capability.
-Connection to your watch or phone while running is crucial.
-Bluetooth is how devices are paired.
+It is crucial to connect to your watch or phone while running.
+Devices are paired using Bluetooth.
 Look for Bluetooth connections in headphones and earbuds.

-Long battery life.
-The last thing you want is to be in the middle of a long run and the batteries in your headphones or earbuds die.
-Make sure you find audio with long battery life so that you never run into that problem.
+The last thing you want is to be in the middle of a long run and have the batteries in your headphones or earbuds die.
+Make sure you find an audio player with long battery life so that you never run into that problem.

 There’s a rating system for the “waterproofness” of earbuds and headphones known as ingress protection or IP.
 This basically tells you how much water your earbuds can handle.
 Without getting too far in the weeds about IP, A rating of IPX4 seems to be the gold standard for running earbuds, but even IPX2 is still pretty good.

-Here are some things to know when buying running headphones.
+Here are some things to keep in mind when shopping for headphones:

-App connection.
 Many headphones today come with a free app.
 This helps when it comes to software updates.
-Other headphone app features include things like customizable controls, equalizer, and so on.
+Other headphone app features include things like customizable controls, an equalizer, and so on.

 Running Apps